-3. Cheating: If a student is caught and proven to be cheating, the student is in violation of the UAB Academic Integrity Code and will be subject to the UAB policies on Academic Misconduct.
-4. Plagiarism: All papers and assignments must be the original work of that student, or have the work of another in quotation marks with proper reference notations immediately following the direct quote.
-If a student is proven to have plagiarized another individual's work, claiming that work as his or her own, the student is in violation of the UAB Academic Integrity Code and will be subject to the UAB policies on Academic Misconduct.
+- 3. Cheating: If a student is caught and proven to be cheating, the student is in violation of the UAB Honor Code (found on the Home Page under Course Information) and will be subject to the UAB policies on Academic Misconduct.
+At the least, the student will receive a zero for the exam or assigned work and will be put on Academic Probation (see Program Policies and Procedures on Academic Misconduct/Probation).
+If placed on Academic Probation, a second infraction OF ANY KIND will result in dismissal from the program. - 4.
+Plagiarism: All papers and assignments must be the original work of that student, or have the work of another in quotation marks with proper reference notations immediately following the direct quote.
+If a student is proven to have plagiarized another individual's work, claiming that work as his or her own, the student is in violation of the UAB Honor Code (found on the Home

+Page under Course Information) and will be subject to the UAB policies on Academic Misconduct.